 It also depends on how much walking you plan to be doing (in which you’ll need warmer options), and if you plan to take public transportation (lots of waiting around freezing on train platforms with the wind whipping your face) or take Ubers (where you can virtually avoid being outside for more than 10 seconds).
 Use your best judgment.

-For weather around 30 degrees or above, I think you could easily get away with a warm wool coat (highly recommend J.Crew’s cocoon coat!
+For weather around 35 degrees or above, I think you could easily get away with a warm wool coat.
+(Highly recommend J.Crew’s cocoon coat!)

-It’s been a staple in my wardrobe for years now.)
+It’s been a staple in my wardrobe for years now.
 For temps below, you’ll likely want a parka if you plan to be walking/outside for any stretch of time!
+I would look into any of J.Crew’s coats made with their stadium cloth!

 Now, a very honorable mention, if you want something more budget friendly: “THE Amazon coat.”